Role-based access control Enterprise

 GRANT MATCH, DELETE TO seniorEngineer;

-GRANT CREATE_DELETE ON LABELS * TO seniorEngineer;
+GRANT CREATE, READ, UPDATE, DELETE ON NODES CONTAINING LABELS * TO seniorEngineer;

-GRANT NOTHING ON LABELS :SecretLabel TO seniorEngineer;
+GRANT NOTHING ON NODES CONTAINING LABELS :SecretLabel TO seniorEngineer;

 When granting NOTHING, the user is denied both visibility and manipulation of the entity.
 Eve is now able to see all the domain data while the management is happy since they have not leaked any confidential data.